 Best For: Taking everything you need and staying organized in a small sling pack size.

-Now we’ll talk about the details you need to know in order to pick out the best fly fishing vests and packs.
+Now we’ll talk about the details you need to know in order to pick out the right fly fishing vests and packs for your needs.
 Remember you don’t have to choose just one to stay organized!

 Alright let’s get right into it.
 There are two material choices for most fly fishing vests.
 Essentially you get to pick either mesh, or traditional fabric.